-commission income, which consists principally of fees from the OneBill, Commercial Finance, Retail Finance and Motor Finance products and commissions earned on debt collection activities in DMS.
+Interest, fee and commission income is made up of interest income, which is predominantly earned on loans and advances to customers, and fee and commission income, which consists principally of fees from the OneBill, Commercial Finance, Retail Finance and Motor Finance products and commissions earned on debt collection activities in DMS.

 Interest income increased by 9.1% to £100.7 million (June 2019: £92.3 million).
 The reduction in new business brought about by the pandemic caused loans and advances to customers to fall from £2,450.1 million at year end to £2,377.5 million at 30 June 2020, though this remains 4.4% higher than the position at 30 June 2019 (£2,278.3 million).
 The used car market remained practically closed over the first months of the lockdown, meaning that we could not offer our products that carry the highest yield.
-This was the main factor in the gross revenue margin reducing to 8.9% (30 June 2019: 9.8%).
+This was the main factors in the gross revenue margin reducing to 8.9% (30 June 2019: 9.8%).